ouyang-w-19/decogo/docs/sources/modules.rst

 Reference
 *********

-Here is the summary of Decogo modules grouped by packages.
-There are four
+Here is the summary of decogo modules grouped by packages.
+There are six
-packages: model, problem, solver and utility.
+packages: model, problem, pyomo_problem, solver, utility and pyomo_input_model.

 .. rubric:: Model